santoshchhn6/Weather-App/README.md

 # Weather-App-React.js
-This is project is created in React.js.
+This project is created in React.js.

 In this project I have used 'openweathermap.org' API to get Weather information.